sadhana-2510/ATM-MANAGEMENT/ATM-MANAGEMENT/readme.md

 4. Perform various operations like cash withdrawal, cash deposit, and fund transfers as needed.
 5. Log out when you are finished using the system.

-## Contributing

-Contributions are welcome!
-If you would like to contribute to this project, please follow these steps:

-1. Fork the repository.
-2. Create a new branch for your feature or bug fix.
-3. Make the necessary changes and commit your code.
-4. Push your changes to your forked repository.
-5. Submit a

-pull request describing your changes.

-## License

-This project is licensed under the [MIT License](LICENSE).

 ## Contact